eProsima/vulcanexus/docs/rst/tutorials/micro/user_api/user_api_nodes.rst

     :backlinks: none

 ROS 2 nodes are the main participants on ROS 2 ecosystem.
 They will communicate between each other using publishers, subscriptions, services, etc.
-Further information about ROS 2 nodes can be found on `Understanding nodes <https://docs.ros.org/en/humble/Tutorials/Understanding-ROS2-Nodes.html>`_.
+Further information about ROS 2 nodes can be found on :ref:`Understanding nodes <ROS2Nodes>`.

 Initialization
 ^^^^^^^^^^^^^^